greenm01/ec4x/docs/ec4x_specs.md

 ## 5\.3 Space Combat

-All fleets within a solar system must engage enemy forces encountered during the same turn, except those under Fleet Orders 04 (Guard a Starbase) and 05 (Guard/Blockade a Planet).
+All fleets within a solar system are mandated to engage enemy forces during their turn, with the following exceptions:

+- Fleets under Fleet Order 04: Guard a Starbase
+- Fleets under Fleet Order 05: Guard/Blockade a Planet

 Specific Engagement Rules:

+- Blockade Engagement:
-- Blockade: A fleet blockading an enemy planet will only engage in space combat with fleets ordered to guard that planet.
+  - Fleets assigned to Blockade an enemy planet (Fleet Order 05) will engage only with enemy fleets ordered to Guard that same planet.
+- Guard Engagement:
-- Guard: A fleet guarding a planet (without a Starbase) will only engage enemy ships with Fleet Orders 05-08.
+  - Fleets assigned to Guard a planet without a Starbase (Fleet Order 05) will engage only enemy fleets with orders ranging from 05 to 08, focusing on defensive or blockading actions.

 Task Forces form according to Section 5.2.

-Starbases and fleets with Orders 04 (guarding starbases) or 05 (guarding planets) remain in reserve to defend against blockades or direct planet attacks.
+Starbases and fleets assigned to Guard Starbases (Order 04) or Guard Planets (Order 05) are held in reserve.
+These forces are exclusively designated to counter blockades or direct assaults on planets.

-Squadron reassignment or reorganization is not permitted during combat or retreat.
+Squadrons are not allowed to change assignments or restructure during combat engagements or retreats.

 ### 5.3.1 Rounds